The Tenant Experience Framework That Reduces Churn

 4. Capture and Leverage Feedback Continuously

-5. Use Predictive Analytics to Act Early
+5. Use Data to Act Early

 Modern apartment with AI analytics overlay symbolizing tenant feedback and predictive models